Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: A perturbative expansion around a standard cosmology model

 Based on this structure, we expect $\Pcal_{\rm 1-loop}^{{\rm Planck}} $ and $\Pcal_{\rm 2-loop}^{{\rm Planck}}$ to account for approximately $60\%$ of the correction.
 We test this hypothesis with the full amplitudes at one and two loops.
 The results are shown in Figs.~\ref{fig:P1loopexpansion} and \ref{fig:P2loopexpansion}.
-The large oscillations near $k \sim 0.09 \, \um$ at one-loop and $k \sim 0.4 \, \um$ at two-loop, are due to the loop corrections vanishing rather than the contributions becoming large.
-Evidently, the sum of {the leading and next-to-leading order in $\DeltaP$ dominate.}
+The large spikes near $k \sim 0.09 \, \um$ at one-loop and $k \sim 0.4 \, \um$ at two-loop are due to the loop corrections vanishing rather than the contributions becoming large.
+Evidently, the sum of the leading and next-to-leading order in $\DeltaP_{\rm lin.}$ dominate.
+The ratios in Figs.~\ref{fig:P1loopexpansion} and \ref{fig:P2loopexpansion} are redshift independent.
+Changing redshift rescales the power spectrum of model $j$ by a $k$-independent factor; since $\mathcal{N}^{[j]}$ is fixed by the maxima, it rescales by the same factor.
+Thus, the common rescaling cancels in the ratios.